 Pay your respects at the Shrine of Remembrance

-This war memorial, dedicated in 1934, serves to honor the service and sacrifice of the ANZACs (Australia and New Zealand Army Corps).
-If you happen to be in Melbourne on ANZAC Day, the dawn service is a memorable and moving way to start the day.
+This memorial was built in 1934 and is dedicated to the ANZACs in recognition of their service and sacrifice (Australia and New Zealand Army Corps).
+If you happen to be in Melbourne on ANZAC Day, I highly recommend making your way to the dawn service.

 Catch a film at an outdoor cinema

 A great way to find some truly unique experiences in Melbourne is to look up!
 Rooftops, Melbourne's Botanic Gardens, and the "G" are just a few of the unique movie-viewing venues available in this city.

 Get the perfect Instagram shot at the Brighton Beach Boxes